A hybrid framework for estimating nonlinear functions of quantum states: Hybrid framework for general nonlinear functions

 By additionally introducing the Pauli-$Y$ measurement on the control qubit, one has

 By repeating the measurements and combining the Pauli-$X$ and $Y$ measurement results, one can obtain $F_m$.

 For the RM with shadow estimation, one can construct the following unbiased estimator,

-where $\widehat{\rho_i}$ is the snapshot for $\rho_i$ based on the shadow protocol as shown in Eq.~\eqref{eq:shadowEst}.
+where $\widehat{\rho_i}$ is the snapshot for $\rho_i$ based on the shadow protocol as shown in Eq.~(3) in main text.
 And one can further increase the shadow size to reduce the statistical fluctuation of the estimator.

 As mentioned in main text, both methods are challenging to measure $F_m$ for a large degree $m$.
 For the swap test, it is hard to prepare so many copies of the state and realize the Controlled-shift gate among them; for the RM, the measurement times and the postprocessing budgets are quite annoying.
 The following hybrid framework can trade off them, and thus shows advantages.